 The Internet has revolutionized the way creatives, inventors, publishers, and web users access and interact with digital content.
 Fair use is a complex subject, so a knowledgeable person (librarian, lawyer etc.) should be consulted.
 To learn more about Fair Use and the changing digital landscape, checkout the infographic below.

-Related program: B.S. in Telecommunication Media & Society
+Related program: B.S. in Media Production, Management, and Technology

 Add This Infographic to Your Site